zpengmei/geom2vec/README.md

 Under `geom2vec`:

 - `geom2vec.data` contains the data-relevant class and processing utils.
-- `geom2vec.downstream_models` contains models for downstream tasks, e.g., committer function estimation.
+- `geom2vec.downstream_models` contains models for downstream tasks, e.g., SPIB or VAMPnets.
 - `geom2vec.layers` contains building blocks (MLPs and Token mixing layers) for the general network architecture.
 Instead, users should directly use the `geom2vec.downstream_models.lobe.Lobe` class for best performance and convenience.
 - `geom2vec.pretrain` contains dataset classes and training scripts for pretraining the GNNs